jimdigriz/freeradius-oauth2-perl/README.md

 ## RADIUS

 Before you test freeradius-oauth2-perl is working, you must make sure that the [OAuth2 test method](#OAuth2) above works first.
-If it does not, the RADIUS test below will definately not work.
+If it does not, the RADIUS test below will definitely not work.

 To test freeradius-oauth2-perl is working, you need to have a copy of [`radtest`](http://wiki.freeradius.org/guide/Radtest).
 To install it type